 The second inauguration of Barack Obama as President of the United States marked the commencement of the second term of Barack Obama as President and Joe Biden as Vice President.
 A private swearing-in ceremony occurred on Sunday, January 20, 2013, in the Blue Room of the White House.
 A public inauguration ceremony occurred on Monday, January 21, 2013, at the United States Capitol building.

-In his second inauguration address, Obama proclaimed, "while freedom is a gift from God, it must be secured by His people here on Earth."
-He called for laws to combat climate change, enactment of immigration reform and gun control.
-Obama stated that more progress was needed on human rights and civil rights (including racial minority rights, women's rights, and LGBTQ rights).
+In his second inauguration address, Obama called for laws to combat climate change, enactment of immigration reform and gun control.
+Obama stated that more progress was needed on human and civil rights (including racial minority rights, women's rights, and LGBTQ rights).
 He vowed to promote democracy abroad and stated that the United States must "be a source of hope to the poor, the sick, the marginalized, the victims of prejudice" worldwide.
-Additionally, the President vowed to keep existing alliances strong, emphasized the economic recovery and the end of wars, and stated that "no one has a greater stake in a peaceful world than its most powerful nation."
+The President vowed to keep existing alliances strong, emphasized the economic recovery and the end of wars, and stated that "no one has a greater stake in a peaceful world than its most powerful nation."
 Approximately one million people attended the inauguration, and millions more watched from around the world.

 Compiled by Dr. Neil Gale, Ph.D.